tytydraco/yessleep/out/My_Son_Kept_Drawing_Tomorrow.md

 The next morning, the school bus hydroplaned on the bypass.
 No one was hurt, but the kids were stuck in the rain for over three hours while they waited for a tow.

 Drawing #34: The Sling.
-It was a simple stick figure of his teacher, Mr. Sellers, with a white triangle over her arm.
+It was a simple stick figure of his teacher, Mrs. Sellers, with a white triangle over her arm.
 The next day, she tripped on a trapper-keeper in the hallway and broke her collarbone.
 She was doctor-ordered to wear a sling for six weeks.

 I’m a practical man.
 If a car is totaled, the passenger is usually hurt—cause and effect.
 But Toby was giving me the effect before the cause.